Thrissur Orthodox Diocese

-Thrissur Diocese is one of the 30 dioceses of the Malankara Orthodox Syrian Church with its headquarters at Mannuthy, Kerala.
+Thrissur Diocese is one of the 32 dioceses of the Malankara Orthodox Syrian Church with its headquarters at Mannuthy, Kerala.
+As of 2023, the metropolitan of the diocese was Yuhanon Meletius.

 History

 The diocese was formed in 1982 with parishes in Thrissur and Palakkad districts.
 At the time of the formation of the diocese there were 32 parishes and 26 priests.
 The present diocesan headquarters was completed in 1995.